Boehner to seek support for plan to avoid U.S. government shutdown

 Representative Steve Scalise, a member of House Republican leadership, also is trying to rally support for a bill that would strip Obama of authority to exempt people “unlawfully” in the United States from deportation.

 But any explicit restrictions against the immigration order passed now by the House would likely be blocked by Senate Democrats, who still control that chamber for another month, and would face an Obama veto.
-(Additional reporting by Richard Cowan; Editing by Tom Brown)
+(Additional reporting by Richard Cowan)